 Professional Statements and Societal Positions Guidelines

-NCCN guidelines recommend autologous stem cell transplant in individuals who are eligible as sole therapy or as consolidation after induction therapy.
+The NCCN guidelines recommend autologous HCT in [individuals] with POEMS syndrome who are eligible as sole therapy or as consolidation therapy after induction therapy.